Some new cases of Zilber-Pink in $Y(1)^3$: Proving Theorems and

-Let $\tilde{s}\in \tilde{C}(\Qbar)$ be as above (with $\delta$ yet to be determined) and replace $K$ with $K(\tilde{s})$.
-Define $\Sigma_{\tilde{s}}\subset\Sigma_{K}$ as in Section \ref{proof:main-ht}.
-By repeating the arguments of Section \ref{proof:main-ht}, invoking Proposition \ref{prop:rel2} in the place of Proposition \ref{prop:rel}, we obtain a global relation between the evaluations at $x(\tilde{s})$ of the elements of $\cG$, which is equal to the product of a relation of degree at most $4$ and a relation
+Define $\Sigma_{s}\subset\Sigma_{K}$ to be the set of $v\in\Sigma_K$ satisfying $|x(s)|_v<R_v$.
+In particular, $\Sigma_s\cap\Sigma_{K,f}$ is contained in the set of $v\in\Sigma_{K,f}$ for which \eqref{eqn:supersing-close-condition} holds.
+By repeating the arguments of Section \ref{proof:main-ht}, invoking Proposition \ref{prop:rel2} in the place of Proposition \ref{prop:rel}, we obtain a global relation between the evaluations at $x(s)$ of the elements of $\cG_H$, which is equal to the product of a relation of degree at most $4$ (dealing with the good ordinary places) and a relation